Questionnaire For Database Creation in SQL Server: Building a Strong Foundation

 questionnaire for database creation dbameta

-• Prioritize clarity: Frame your questions in a clear and concise manner that is easily understood by all stakeholders involved.
+• Prioritize clarity: Frame your questions clearly and concisely so that are easily understood by all stakeholders involved.

 • Use a mix of question formats: Incorporate a combination of open-ended, multiple-choice, and yes/no questions to gather diverse and specific information.